Baby-McBabyFace/progress-bar/README.md

 # progress-bar
 Progress bar for Python 3+

 This is a script to create a generic progress bar.
 It requires no extra libraries.
+Feel free to tweak the script to fit what you are doing!

 The user is able to customize the progress object, number of objects, and the "ticks" for each object.